How to Recruit Millennials & Gen Z Talent for Your Business

 - Finally, there are compliance steps before they get a confirmation email

 While Millennials were brought up on this type of time-consuming, formulaic process, and accept it, Generation Z is not likely to adapt to this.
-They prefer apps that are user-friendly, intuitive and super-fast.
-For example, Uber, which requires very little in terms of information, process steps or hoops to jump through.
-The skinnier the process and the less you need to demand of your candidates, the more likely they are to engage.
-(Don’t kid yourself that “it’s their loss.”
-Missing out on the best talent because your systems are too clunky is definitely your company’s loss.)
+They prefer user-friendly apps that are intuitive and super-fast.
+For example, Uber requires very little in terms of information, process steps or hoops to jump through.
+The skinnier the process and the less you demand of your candidates, the more likely they are to engage.
+Missing out on the best Talent because your systems are too clunky is definitely your company’s loss.

 The wash, rinse and repeat method, and laborious application process, is not attractive.
 It’s all too much effort just to be rejected or ignored!
 Plus, they’re vocal in their social communities and they may choose to voice their frustrations online and on social platforms.